-4412 Where the transferor is incorporated or established outside Singapore, any determination shall only be in respect of the transferor's business which is reflected in the books of the transferor in Singapore in relation to the transferor's operations in Singapore.
+14 Where the transferor is incorporated or established outside Singapore, any determination shall only be in respect of the transferor's business which is reflected in the books of the transferor in Singapore in relation to the transferor's operations in Singapore.

-A "pertinent financial institution" means a licensed bank, finance company, merchant bank, financial holding company, operator or settlement institution of a designated payment system, an approved exchange, recognised market operator, licensed trade repository, licensed foreign trade repository, approved or recognised clearing house, approved holding company, holder of a capital markets services licence (other than a holder of a capital markets services licence who carries on a business in the regulated activity of providing credit rating services), an approved trustee for an authorised collective investment scheme or a licensed trust company.
-The definition of a pertinent financial institution is prescribed in regulations and the MAS has not (to date) released updated regulations in connection with the MAS Amendment Act.

-and where all the substantive obligations of the contract continue to be performed by the parties to the contract, the resolution measure14 and any event directly linked to it will be disregarded in determining the applicability of any termination rights, and any exercise of a termination right on the basis of the resolution measure or linked event will have no effect.
+15 A "pertinent financial institution" means a licensed bank, finance company, merchant bank, financial holding company, operator or settlement institution of a designated payment system, an approved exchange, recognised market operator, licensed trade repository, licensed foreign trade repository, approved or recognised clearing house, approved holding company, holder of a capital markets services licence (other than a holder of a capital markets services licence who carries on a business in the regulated activity of providing credit rating services), an approved trustee for an authorised collective investment scheme or a licensed trust company.
+The definition of a pertinent and where all the substantive obligations of the contract continue to be performed by the parties to the contract, the resolution measure16 and any event directly linked to it will be disregarded in determining the applicability of any termination rights, and any exercise of a termination right on the basis of the resolution measure or linked event will have no effect.